 Being fine means being numb.
 Being “fine” all the time means you aren’t living.
 And pretending to be fine means you’re not being honest with yourself.
 All I want to do is sit in my bed and cry.
 I want to let it out, and I want my best friend to be there to tell me it’s going to be okay.
 But it won’t come, because I have told my tears to f*ck off for the past three years.
 I forgot how to let myself feel.
 I am an adult now, and apparently, adults are supposed to feel nothing.
 We’re supposed to keep it together all the time.

 Maybe emotions are childish.
+Maybe there is no room for them where I study.
 But, if being an adult means being disenfranchised from talking about feelings, the centerpiece of the human experience and the groundwork for all connections, then I wish I had never grown up.
 All I want is to be a tantrum-throwing child again, but I can’t think about that right now.
 I have a term paper to do, remember?